uncefact/project-vckit/rfcs/contributing.md

 changes the status to [ACCEPTED](README.md#status--accepted).
 The status change PR will remain open until the maintainers agree on the status change.

->NOTE: contributors who used the Indy HIPE process prior to May 2019 should see the acceptance process substantially simplified under this approach.
-The bar for acceptance is not perfect consensus and all issues resolved;
-it's just general agreement that a doc is "close enough" that it makes sense to put it on a standards track where it can be improved as implementation teaches us what to tweak.

 ### How to get an RFC adopted

 An accepted RFC is a standards-track document.
 It becomes an acknowledged